EPO-TBI: Erythropoietin in Traumatic Brain Injury

 Rationale: Traumatic brain injury (TBI) is a catastrophic illness with extraordinary human and financial costs.
 There was substantial experimental evidence, a plausible biological rationale, and supportive clinical evidence from clinical trials to suggest a possible beneficial effect of EPO in TBI.
 Clinical practice was changing in the USA, prematurely leading to a loss of equipoise despite inconclusive data.
 There was concern that the use of EPO may increase thrombosis in critically ill patients and there were no trials with adequate methodology to study both efficacy and risks of EPO in TBI patients.
 The significance and cost of TBI, the possible benefits, the growing off-label use, the concern about side effects of EPO, and the lack of direct evidence of benefit made it a trial of the highest quality essential to guide future clinical practice.

-Study Progress: Patient recruitment commenced in May 2010 and was completed on 1 November 2014.
-The results were published in 2015.
+Study Progress: The study was project managed by Lorraine Little.
+Patient recruitment commenced in May 2010 and was completed on 1 November 2014.
+The results were published as follows:

 Endorsement: The EPO-TBI Study was endorsed by the Australian and New Zealand Intensive Care Society Clinical Trials Group (ANZICS-CTG).